reddinan/neotinker/README.md

 # Neotinker
-## Acess php artisan tinker from neovim
+## Access php artisan tinker from neovim

 A plugin to access Laravel's tinker feature from the command line.